Primary Navigation Mobile

 The best dashcams shortlist

-We’ve done a lot of dashcam testing here at Parkers, fitting different types of dashcams to our cars and using them as we drive.
+We’ve done a lot of dashcam testing here at Parkers, fitting different types of dashcams to our cars, using them as we drive, and seeing how they fare in typical real-life driving situations.
 We’ve been judging these dashcams based on several factors, including price, performance, ease of installation, and any extra useful features.
-So, whether you want a fancy mirror dashcam or a bog-standard unit, here is our pick of the best UK dash cameras for cars.

 The best dashcams in detail

 When handling the device, you are aware of its robust build quality.
 The user-friendly interface allows easy setup, or you can use the intuitive smartphone app.
 One issue we found was that the rear camera's adjustment is limited to up or down movements, meaning you need to be careful where you position it during installation.
-Additionally, the 24-hour parking mode requires a separately sold hardwiring kit, and as ever, you should be cautious about the potential for battery drain if the device remains plugged in for extended periods.
+Additionally, the 24-hour parking mode requires a separately sold hardwiring kit, and as always, you should be cautious about the potential for battery drain if the device remains plugged in for extended periods.

 The MIOFIVE S1 Ultra is a competent dashcam offering high-quality video recording and a range of useful features.
 For more details, see our full MIOFIVE S1 Ultra review here.